camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 ## External Task Clients

-The [External Task Clients](https://docs.camunda.org/manual/7.12/user-guide/ext-client/) help you to decouple your services from the workflow engine–a common use case, for example, in microservices architectures.
+The [External Task Clients](https://docs.camunda.org/manual/7.12/user-guide/ext-client/) help you to decouple your services from the Workflow Engine–a common use case, for example, in microservices architectures.
 We've released version 1.3.0 of our task clients for [NodeJS](https://github.com/camunda/camunda-external-task-client-js)
 & [Java](https://github.com/camunda/camunda-external-task-client-java), which support the latest features of Camunda BPM 7.12.0.

 The features mentioned below are available for both the NodeJS and the Java client.